-This block represents a power transmission system with a chain and two sprockets.
+The Chain Drive block represents a power transmission system with a chain and two sprockets.
 The chain meshes with the sprockets, transmitting rotary motion between the two.
-Power transmission can occur in reverse, i.e., from driven to driver sprocket, due to external loads.
+Power transmission can occur in reverse, that is, from driven to driver sprocket, due to external loads.
 This condition is known as back-driving.

 The drive chain is compliant.
-It can stretch under tension and slacken otherwise.
+It can stretch under tension or slacken if loose.
 The compliance model consists of a linear spring-damper set in a parallel arrangement.
 The spring resists tensile strain in the chain.
 The damper resists tensile motion between chain elements.

 The spring and damper forces act directly on the sprockets that the chain connects.
 The spring force is present when one chain branch is taut.
 The damper force is present continuously.
-If you specify a maximum tension value, when the net tensile force in the chain exceeds this value, simulation stops with an error.
+To represent and report a failure condition, the simulation stops and generates an error if the net tensile force in the chain exceeds the specified maximum tension value.

 The block accounts for viscous friction at the sprocket joint bearings.
 During motion, viscous friction causes power transmission losses, reducing chain-drive efficiency.
-These losses compound those due to chain damping.
-Setting viscous friction and chain damping to zero eliminates power transmission losses in the chain drive.
+These losses compound due to chain damping.
+To eliminate power transmission losses in the chain drive, in the Dynamic settings, set the parameters for viscous friction and chain damping to zero.

-The tensile strain rate in the chain is the difference between the sprocket tangential velocities, each the product of the angular velocity and pitch radii.
+The tensile strain rate in the chain is the difference between the sprocket tangential velocities, which are each the product of the angular velocity and pitch radii.
 Mathematically,

 x is the tensile strain.